 In a separate small bowl, combine milk, canola oil, egg, and the vanilla extract.

-Make a well in the center of the dry ingredients and add the milk-oil-egg mixture.
-Stir until all the ingredients are combined and the mixture is just moist.
+Make a well in the center of the dry ingredients and add the wet mixture.
+Stir until all the ingredients are combined and the batter is just moist.

 Gently fold in the blueberries.

-Fill muffin cups 2/3 full and bake for 18 to 20 minutes, until the muffins are golden and a toothpick inserted into the muffins comes out clean.
+Pour batter into the muffin cups until 2/3 full.
+Bake for 18 to 20 minutes, until the muffins are golden and a toothpick inserted into the muffins comes out clean.
 Cool the muffins on a wire rack.